nair0lf32/zer0ne-blog/content/writeups/HackTheBox/Bounty Hunter/index.md

         index                   [Status: 200, Size: 0, Words: 1, Lines: 1]
 ```

-ok enumeration was nothing special but I found a db.php page but the page was empty..might have some nterresting php
+ok enumeration was nothing special but I found a db.php page but the page was empty...
+might have some interesting php

 enum on website gave us a log_submit.php page from portal button